Chief Marketing Officer (CMO) Resume Guide

 All of the above, right?
 But how do you do that in one or two pages?

-You keep it clean and airy.
+You keep it clean and orderly with effective use of white space.
 One way to do that is to make sure you vary your line lengths.
-If every bullet item ends at the margin, you will be presenting a sea of type that is difficult to read.
+If every bullet item ends at the margin, you will be presenting a crowded sea of type that is difficult to read.
 Illegibility makes it less likely a human resources person will take the time to delve into your carefully crafted descriptions.

 Along those lines, use an easy-to-read font.
 Our design team has chosen the most legible fonts for all our resume templates, so take a look at those.